 Clara Burbano-Herrera and Yves Haeck

-10. Enforcement of Extraterritorial Obligations in the African Human Rights system
+10 Enforcement of extraterritorial human rights obligations in the African human rights system

 Anne Oloo and Wouter Vandenhole

-12. The establishment of ETOs in the contents of externalized migration control
+12 The establishment of ETOs in the context of externalised migration control

 Kristof Gombeer and Stefaan Smis

-13. Climate change displacement and social economic rights of the child under the African human rights system: The relevance of ETOs
+13 Climate change displacement and socio-economic rights of the child under the African human rights system: The relevance of ETOs

 Ademola Oluborode Jegede